josephrexme/josephrex.me/_posts/2015-06-21-using-cloudfront-with-assets-pipeline-for-optimization.md

 <!--more-->
 {% image 'rails-cloudfront.png' alt="Rails plus cloudfront" class="head-image" %}

 I've come across websites serving assets with S3 and I only see it as a technology misuse.
-S3 is meant for storing files and I had initially used it just for storing user uploads in applications.
-Serving static assets from S3 wouldn't make requests any faster than it will if you weren't using a different subdomain for static assets.
+S3 is meant for storing files and I had initially only used it just for storing user uploads in applications.
+Serving static assets from S3 wouldn't make requests any faster than they will be if you weren't using a different subdomain for static assets.

 ### What makes cloudfront different from S3